BlockchainCommons/Pseudonymity-Guide/02_1_threat_model.md

 - [STRIDE Threat Modeling](https://en.wikipedia.org/wiki/STRIDE_%28security%29)
 - [DREAD Risk Assessment Model](https://en.wikipedia.org/wiki/DREAD_%28risk_assessment_model%29)
 - [Smart Custody](https://github.com/BlockchainCommons/SmartCustody): threat modeling for your bitcoin and secure storage best practices.

+## Conclusion

+Threat modeling is an essential activity you need to conduct in order to successfully create and operate a new identity.
+More than that, it can also help you pinpoint the exact assets you need to protect and from what entities.
+Without a clear threat model, you may feel inclined to try to protect everything from everyone, a counterproductive mindset that will most likely freeze you and prevent you from achieving your goals.

+After you have taken the time to carefully analyze what your threat model would look like, and developed one, move on to Section Three, where you will be making [Technical Choices for a New Identity](03_1_technical_choices.md).